Cognitive Behavior Therapy Techniques

 Activity Scheduling: Activity scheduling is a cognitive behavior therapy technique designed to help people increase behaviors they should be doing more.
 By identifying and scheduling helpful behaviors, such as meditating, going for a walk, or working on a project, it increases the likelihood of their getting done.
 This technique is especially helpful for people who do not engage in many rewarding activities due to depression, or people who have difficulty completing tasks due to procrastination.

 Successive Approximation: This cognitive behavior therapy technique works for people who have difficulty completing a task, either due to lack of familiarity with the task, or because the task feels overwhelming for some reason.
 The technique works by helping people master an easier task that is similar to the more difficult task.
 It’s akin to practicing addition and subtraction before learning long division.
 Once you are practiced at addition and subtraction, long division isn’t as daunting.
+Likewise, by having rehearsed one behavior, one that is slightly more difficult feels more manageable.

 Skills Training: A lot of people’s problems result from not having the appropriate skills to achieve their goals.
 Skills training is a cognitive behavior therapy technique implemented in remedying such skills deficits.
 Common areas for skills training include social skills training, communication training, and assertiveness training.
 Usually skills training takes place through direct instruction, modeling, and role-plays.